gab-bjorklund/project_01/README.md

 ![img text](img/Toxic.png)

-To avoid getting hurt make sure you take these precautions:
+To avoid getting hurt I will take these precautions:

 - [ ] Be nice
-- [ ] Wear shoes
+- [ x ] Wear shoes
 - [ ] Be careful

 For more information visit [This wiki page](https://en.wikipedia.org/wiki/Toxic_bird)